1

 The Environmental Justice Report Tool’s satellite map and legend, which shows Socioeconomically Vulnerable Communities, Cumulatively Impacted Communities, and non-Disproportionately Impacted Communities by census block group.

 Figure 2.
 The image on the left is the main map of the Environmental Justice Report Tool.
 The tool displays data by census block group.
 The image on the right is a legend of the color blocks shown on the main map.
-Light orange shows census block groups that are Socioeconomically Vulnerable Communities.
+The highlighted orange shows census block groups that are Socioeconomically Vulnerable Communities.
 Light purple shows census block groups that are Cumulatively Impacted Communities.
 Green indicates vegetation on the map.

 A Socioeconomically Vulnerable Community is defined as a census block group in which over: